linasantlinijos/Bitcoin-Service-Design/README.md

 * Understand the full user journey: where they are coming from, their daily lives, what their relationship with bitcoin is, etc.
 * Learn where you can actually move the needle and where you'd waste your resources.

-The lesson is not that we found something really new.
-Most of it is already known in the Bitcoin community.
-The lesson is that this knowledge rarely reaches the design stage – and a service design method is what brings it there: it shows which constraint binds your users, and where effort actually moves them.
+While the things discussed above might already be known within the Bitcoin community, the lesson is that this knowledge should reach the design stage more often – and a service design method is what brings it there.
+It shows which constraints bind your users and where effort actually moves them.

 Therefore, focusing on designing the wider service conditions in which BTC payments become meaningful, available, and habitual – and doing it with a clear understanding of the BTC user, their behavior, and the competitive landscape – is possibly the most efficient way to accelerate BTC payment adoption.